recentlyhatched/ascii-art-web/README.md

 Georgina and Masoud

 ## Usage: how to run
-1. Make sure you have the [latest version of Go](https://go.dev/doc/install) In your terminal:
+1. Make sure you have the [latest version of Go](https://go.dev/doc/install)\
+Go to your terminal and run the following:
 2. `git clone <repo-link>`
 3. `cd ascii-art-web`
 4. `go run main.go`